Hopkins, MN USA

 [video: A boy and girl smile at the camera as they climb on a Helix Net climber.
-The young girl climbs close-up to the camera and waves.
-Camera back to Betty speaking to the camera.]
+The young girl climbs close to the camera and waves.
+Camera switches back to Betty speaking to the camera.]

 Betty: So, this is a great safe wonderful place.